Navigating Special Scenarios: Are You and Your Spouse Eligible for Disability Benefits through Social Security?

 Couple Sitting On Couch Discussing With Attorney

 If you are a spouse applying for Supplemental Security Income or Social Security Disability Insurance, while your spouse is on another disability program, it is important to understand how these programs might interact with each other.
-This understanding is crucial to maintaining the financial health of your family while ensuring you receive the benefits you deserve.

 Can Both Spouses Receive Disability Payments At The Same Time?